-1. At the 10 July and 4 September 2019 informal consultations, the Secretariat presented the findings from the review of the application of interim delegations of authority.
-The analysis and key findings are described in paragraphs 3-17 below.

-2. Following a discussion with Member States, at the 4 October 2019 informal consultation the Secretariat provided an overview of those delegations of authority applied during the interim period from 1 January 2018 to 30 June 2019 per paragraph vi of the Board's decision 2017/EB.2/2 that are recommended to be maintained under proposal 2(b).
-Paragraphs 18-20 below are intended to supplement paragraphs 60-81 of the main document.
+- This annex presents an analysis of the interim delegations of authority over the period from 1 January 2018 to 30 June 2019.
+It should be noted that the analysis will be updated from time to time to take into account the application of the interim delegations of authority from 1 January 2018 to 31 December 2019 prior to the presentation of the proposed delegations of authority for approval by the Board at its 2020 first regular session. - 2.
+At the 10 July and 4 September 2019 informal consultations, the Secretariat presented the findings from the review of the application of interim delegations of authority.
+The analysis and key findings are described in paragraphs 4-18 below. - 3.
+Following a discussion with Member States, at the 4 October 2019 informal consultation the Secretariat provided an overview of those delegations of authority applied during the interim period from 1 January 2018 to 30 June 2019 per paragraph vi of the Board's decision 2017/EB.2/2 that are recommended to be maintained.
+Paragraphs 19-21 below are intended to supplement paragraphs 53-75 of the main document.